Leapus/hamcreek/README.md

 TODO:

 This was originally envisioned as single-purpose, but I don't see why it shouldn't work to add interchange of lots more formats.
-The internal format is geared for the DJ-MD5X devices, but some minor changes would make it more general.
-Specifically, the power levels are the funky "Small", "Low", etc options which do not generalize well to other devices.
-Doesn't need much to begin supporting other data formats, though.
+The internal format is geared for the DJ-MD5X devices, but it should work readily for other devices.
+The main problem was the device-specific way the power levels were tracked, but that's fixed.

 FAQ
 ----